y2bd/CSE125Blog/README.md

 - [X] Test RSS feed
 - [ ] Add a left-aligned caption/citation area
 - [ ] Add a favicon
-- [ ] Add a new screenshot from a portrait monitor
+- [X] Add a new screenshot from a portrait monitor
 - [ ] Checkout plugins and see if anything is needed (possibly http://www.jekyll-plugins.com/plugins/simple-jekyll-search ?)

+The name of this theme is from [Daryl Dixon](http://walkingdead.wikia.com/wiki/Daryl_Dixon_(TV_Series)), of the Walking Dead.
+Great character from a stellar television show.

 ## License